theharrychen/TankRoyale/README.md

    ![image](https://user-images.githubusercontent.com/45050947/53213777-765d2e80-3607-11e9-95bf-c6364db6e56b.png)

    ## Running the game
-    1. To run the game, type in the command prompt: java -cp src codes.Main.
-    Make sure to have compiled the game first.
+    1. To run the game, type in the command prompt: java -cp src codes.Main Make sure to have compiled the game first.
    ![image](https://user-images.githubusercontent.com/45050947/53213815-97be1a80-3607-11e9-9463-1e9fa73afbc2.png)